spacebiz24/Embedded-C-Basics/Interfacing/README.md

  1. Connect the board & find its COM port to the computer
  1. Open Flash Magic
  1. Set the proper COM port & Hex file path
- 1. On the board - hit the SPDT switch & press reset (program mode)
+ 1. On the board - hit the DPDT switch & press reset (program mode)
  1. Click on Start on Flash Magic
  1. After downloading, release the SPDT switch & press reset (run mode)